Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-If a Rent Receipt is desired, that is a seperate document which can be found here.
+If a Rent Receipt is desired, that is a separate document which can be found here.

 Receipts are generally pretty simple and only really need the basic information about the transaction between the parties.